 While patent infringements may be both a civil tort and a criminal offence, civil courts judge almost all patent infringement cases.
-In civil cases, plaintiffs duly represented by lawyers must ask bailiffs to deliver a fully motivated complaint to defendant(s), and then have the delivered complaint filed to the court.
+In civil cases, plaintiffs, duly represented by lawyers, must ask bailiffs to deliver a fully motivated complaint to defendant(s) and then have the delivered complaint filed in court.

 For proceedings initiated after November 2, 2009, the Paris Civil Court of First Instance has exclusive jurisdiction.
-Before this date, patent infringement proceedings could be filed before one of the seven First Instance Civil Courts, which had territorial jurisdiction in the particular case.
-Patent infringement proceedings may be initiated upon a complaint from the patent owner, the exclusive licensee under the conditions set in the Intellectual Property Code (hereafter the IPC), or in case of criminal law proceedings, by the public prosecutor or by customs officials.
+Before this date, patent infringement proceedings could be filed before one of the seven First Instance Civil Courts, which had territorial jurisdiction in particular cases.
+Patent infringement proceedings may be initiated upon a complaint from the patent owner, the exclusive licencee under the conditions set in the Intellectual Property Code (hereafter the IPC), or in case of criminal proceedings, by the public prosecutor or by customs officials.